Alex-stewart1/PipelineSchedulR/readme.md

 Stay tuned for updates as new features are introduced!

-## Contributing

-We welcome contributions of all kinds.
-For guidelines, please see the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.